 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Energy Vault Holdings Inc. (NYSE: NRGV) has secured an additional $50 million in corporate debenture financing from YA II PN, Ltd. This new working capital facility aims to provide the company with the financial resources to continue scaling its business and delivering on its growth projects without constraint.
+Energy Vault Holdings Inc. has secured an additional $50 million in corporate debenture financing from YA II PN, Ltd. This funding is in addition to the previously announced $300 million preferred equity investment for "Asset Vault," providing the company with increased financial flexibility to support its growth in energy storage project development and execution.

-Energy Vault's growing portfolio of owned and operated energy storage projects includes operational facilities in Texas and California, the recently acquired 1 GWh Stoney Creek project in Australia, and a robust pipeline of approximately 3 GW of battery energy storage systems across the U.S., Europe, and Australia.
+The company's growing portfolio of owned and operated energy storage projects includes operational facilities in Texas and California, the recently acquired 1 GWh Stoney Creek project in Australia, and a robust pipeline of approximately 3 GW of battery energy storage systems across the U.S., Europe, and Australia.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.